Jeanetted3v/Medical-Report-Copilot/README.md

 * Observility for agentic calls: TraceLoop

-## Updates (Documenting progress and findings)
+## Documenting progress and findings
-* 16June2025: testing pipleine using the eye medical report
-    * It seems to be scanned pdf, which pdfplumber isn't able to handle.
-Need to use OCR or imageURL instead.
+* 16June2025: testing pipleine using the eye medical report.
+It seems to be scanned pdf, which pdfplumber isn't able to handle.
+Need to use OCR or LLM's imageURL instead.
+* 17June2025: Only managed to test Tesseract (OCR).
+MinerU and Docling couldn't work.
+I suspect its due to the current old laptop.
+Might want to test them on my mac mini instead.
+*